pmcg31/esp32_victron_test/README.md

 ### 📡 WiFi credentials

-You will need to rename the file `sample.config.json` in the `data` directory to `config.json`.
-Edit the file to contain the ssid and key for your network.
+You will need to rename the file `sample.config.json` to `config.json` and move it to the `data` directory.
+Edit the file to reflect the ssid and key for your network.
 The ESP32 will connect to this network and attempt to establish an mDNS responder.

 ## 🚀 Launching the project